-Some monitor models have this capability built into it, so no modifications are necessary.
+Some monitor models have this capability built into them, so no modifications are necessary.

-The resolution is specified by the number of pixels starting by horizontal followed by the vertical.
+The resolution is specified by the number of pixels starting with horizontal and followed by vertical.

 For example, 1024×768 means that the resolution contains 1024 pixels in width and 768 pixels in height.

 Pixel pitch is the amount of space between each pixel.
-This has a big impact on the quality of an image on a monitor.
+This greatly impacts the quality of an image on a screen.